-Of course, if you’re more interested in established stocks in the sector, such as Gilead Sciences, Exelixis, and several others, the risks are far lower.
+Of course, if you’re more interested in established stocks in the sector, such as Gilead Sciences, Pfizer, Bristol-Myers Squibb, AbbVie, and several others with massive market caps, the risks are far lower.
 The less-than-five rule wouldn’t play into your decision to invest in these more established companies.
 However, these stocks have already made their dramatic runs and don’t offer the same potential for profit that the higher-risk, late-clinical-stage or early-commercial-stage biotech stocks do.

 Nonetheless, they do make attractive investments for some investors.
-Big biotech stocks, also known as big-pharma stocks, are known for producing slow but steady gains over time while offering decent dividends.
+Big pharmaceutical companies, also known as big-pharma companies, are known for producing slow but steady gains over time while offering decent dividends.

 However, even under these terms, your exposure to a single stock should never be more than 5% of your investment dollars.
 Again, this is to protect you should a decision to buy one of these stocks result in a turn for the worst.